The Horizontal-S maneuver

 Horizontal-S Overview

 The Horizontal-S combines two Half Cuban maneuvers so they share a 45° line with different entry and exit altitudes.
-A pilot begins flying from upright level flight and will pass the aerobatic center.
-When ready, he or she will execute 11/2 positive snap rolls to inverted flight and will then push 5/8 of an outside loop to establish a 45°downline.
+The pilot begins flying from upright, level flight and will pass the aerobatic center.
+When ready, the pilot executes 1½ positive snap rolls to inverted flight and then pushes 5/8 of an outside loop to establish a 45° downline.
+The longer a pilot waits to perform the snap-rolling segment, the larger the overall maneuver will need to be.
+This maneuver should be an appropriate size for a given aircraft so the model will fly at a constant flight speed for the best presentation.

 After the 45° downline is drawn, a brief line segment should be visible.
-The person flying the aircraft will then perform a half roll followed by 11/2 rolls in the opposite direction.
-There should be a brief hesitation between the rolling elements.
-Also, the rolling segment should be centered on the downline.
+The pilot will then perform a half roll followed by 1½ rolls in the opposite direction.
+There should be a brief hesitation between the rolling elements, and the rolling segment should be centered on the downline.
+When complete, another line segment equal to the first must be shown.
+The pilot then pulls 5/8 of an inside loop to exit at a high altitude.
+Both 5/8 loops must contain the same radii, and the rolling combination must be perfectly centered on the 45° downline.

 Control Surface Deflection

-As the wing’s angle of attack changes, the aircraft’s operator must apply aileron and rudder deflection in the same direction for the snap rotation.
-After the desired number of rotations has been completed, the flier will release stick inputs because the wings are level.
-The modeler then begins the first 5/8 looping segment with no visible line between the snap roll and the loop.
+- After the desired number of rotations, release stick inputs so the wings level, then begin the first 5/8 looping segment with no visible line between the snap roll and the loop.

 Wind Correction Basics

-Depending on the aircraft’s attitude, this will require rudder use in both directions so the model’s nose is always pointed slightly toward the modeler.
-For any drifting caused by wind, a judge will penalize the pilot approximately 0.5 points per 5° of deviation.
+Depending on the aircraft attitude, this requires rudder inputs in both directions so the model’s nose is always pointed slightly toward the pilot.
+Judges penalize drifting—approximately 0.5 points per 5° of deviation.
 During a 5/8 partial loop, the flight path must be round and remain parallel to the runway.
+For 45° lines, judges will make an allowance for the aircraft’s position relative to the judges’ seating.

 Final Thoughts